 - Helps prevent further injury and harmful complications: Lifeline customers have been shown to experience 26% fewer hospital admissions and a 23% decrease in the length of hospital stays if admitted, and a 7% decrease in emergency room visits.3

-- Follows customer preferences: Philips Lifeline allows customers to specify the response they want for their help calls: by calling a family member, a friend or emergency services.
+- Follows customer preferences: Lifeline allows customers to specify the response they want for their help calls: by calling a family member, a friend or emergency services.

-- Follow-up: Philips Lifeline always follows up on help calls to make sure customers are receiving the help they need.
+- Follow-up: Lifeline always follows up on help calls to make sure customers are receiving the help they need.